Last fall, when I first started learning Korean, I told a friend about it and she said, “Umm…OK, but why?”

 Last fall I fell in love with K-pop.
 It started casually enough, with a music video or two.
 But it grew.
 Oh boy, did it grow.
-My K-pop favourites playlist currently has 86 groups on it, and I have a page-long list of groups to check out.
-I write album release dates on my calendar (one of my favourite groups released a live album today!
-Hooray!).
-I. Am.
-Obsessed.
+My K-pop favourites playlist currently has over 600 songs on it and I have a page-long list of groups to check out.
+I write album release dates on my calendar.
+You get the idea.

-So, I came for the K-pop.
+I’ll admit it: I came for the K-pop.
 The K-pop is awesome!
-I really enjoy being able to pick out words from song lyrics (my favourite Korean word is 목소리, which means “voice” and which you can hear by going to this link and clicking the speaker icon)
+I enjoy being able to pick out words from song lyrics (my favourite Korean word is 목소리, which means “voice” and which you can hear by going to this link and clicking the speaker icon).

-But while that is fun, it’s not what’s making me stay.
-No, what’s making me stay is the grammar.
+But while that is fun, it’s not what’s kept me going for (holy crap) more than 6 months.
+No, my friends, what makes me stay is the grammar.

 Korean grammar is fascinating!
 For example, they conjugate verbs based on the intended level of politeness instead of the first/second/third person!
 As someone who grew up on je/tu/il/elle/nous/vous/ils (me/you/he/she/we/you-plural/they in English) that kind of blew my mind.
-And that’s just the beginning.
-Every time I learn a new grammatical construction, I get a little more excited.
+And that’s just the beginning!
+Korean is SO different from English, and that means that everything is new.
+French is easy mode compared to Korean (no, seriously, the US government categorizes languages based on difficulty for native English speakers to learn, and French is a Level 1 while Korean is Level 3, the highest level).
+Every time I learn a new grammatical construction or recognize a vocabulary word in a song or TV show, I feel a little less lost and a little more excited.

 So, I came for the K-pop.
 But I’m staying for the grammar.
-I’m looking forward to sharing some of my nerdy excitement as I go along.
+And I’m looking forward to sharing some of my discoveries!